Canon SX720 vs Sony A900

 Studio photographers will appreciate that the Sony A900 (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX720 and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the A900 have been discontinued, but can regularly be found used on ebay.
 The A900 was replaced by the Sony A99, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX720 and A900 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Sony A900 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Sony A900 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.